iwinterknight/RLHF-Summary-Detoxifier/README.md

 # RLHF-Summary-Detoxifier

-This repo contains code to build a low rank adaptive T5-XL text summarization model with Reinforcement Learning from Human Feedback(RLHF) alignment using Proximal Policy Optimization(PPO) and Direct Preference Optimization(DPO).
+This repo contains code to build a low rank adaptive T5-XL text summarization model with Reinforcement Learning from Human Feedback(RLHF) alignment using Proximal Policy Optimization(PPO).

 # Motivation
 Summarizing dialogue is a ubiquitous medium for knowledge extraction for a multitude of downstream business goals such as improving user experience, personalizing content recommendations, collecting user feedback, executing tasks(such as flight booking, restaurant reservations etc.).
 Unfortunately, user-facing systems can be fraught with language artifacts acquired from pre-training curricula of language models.
 This work is an attempt to generate dialogue summaries that align with the 3 core values in generated content, helpfulness, honesty and harmlessness.
-This work also attempts to remove inherent toxic content from the dialogue when generating high quality summaries, without losing factual information.
-It also aims to draw a comparison between alignment quality between Reinforcement Learning frameworks like Proximal Policy Optimization(PPO) and Direct Preference Optimization(DPO) for conversational data.
+This work also attempts to remove inherent toxic content from the dialogue when generating high quality summaries, without losing factual information from conversational data.

 # High level architecture for conversation summary generator model training using RLHF(PPO)
 <p align="center">